 The King Cake Festival, usually held at the end of January, features king cake beignets, king cake donuts and even king cake cheeseburgers.
 Shaya has it's version that is a babka instead of a brioche.
 It's topped with a glaze made of sea salt and caramel and has a tiny pomegranate instead of a baby inside.
 There are also boudin king cakes made of savory rings of braided dough filled with rice-and-ground-meat sausage and topped with pork cracklin crumbs and cane syrup.
-Cochon Butcher had the Elvis, topped with cured bacon and marshmallows, filled with bananas and peanut butter and a little piggy hidden inside.
-And let us not forget TM Breads & Pastries' King Creole with its buttery croissant dough, vegetable medley and cheeses in a light tomato sauce.
+LA Boulangerie has the Elvis, topped with cured bacon and marshmallows, filled with bananas and peanut butter and a little piggy hidden inside.
+The Cook Shop has even joined in on the fun, partnering with TM Breads & Pastries' to create the King Creole- a buttery croissant dough stuffed with vegetables and cheeses, laced with tomato sauce.
+Our Creole seasoning helps to make the flavor sore!
+Welcome to king cake for dinner!
 So what makes a king cake a king cake?
 Some bakeries sell them year round and change the theme to fit the holiday season.
 Others sell them during the carnival season, but they're barely recognizable.
 At the end of the day, whether you're a purist and prefer the cinnamon laced brioche or you're an adventurist ready to give something new a try, I guarantee there's something out there just for you.
 I'll let you be the judge.
 Here are some places where you can taste out your theory:

 Antoine's Annex- 513 Royal St. NOLA 504.525.8045